rocheio/quake-timer/README.md

 # Quake Timer

-Quake cooldown timer app for the game Quake Champions.
+A Windows background application to manage cooldown timers for Quake Champions.

 Build and run the app on Windows: